rgokulsm/QuantumQueue/README.md

 3. Data

 How to run:
-1. Install qiskit as desciribed here: https://qiskit.org/documentation/getting_started.html
+1. Though we used Qiskit to collect information from the IBM machines (through our access to the machines) Qiskit is not required to run the Queue_graphs.ipynb which generates most of the graphs in the paper.
+The data is stored in the csv files.
+2. Qiskit is required to run the other notebooks (mainly focused on compilation data) and can be installed from https://qiskit.org/documentation/getting_started.html
-2. The use of JupyterLab is ideal since the provided scripts are in the form of jupyter notebooks
+3. The use of JupyterLab is ideal since the provided scripts are in the form of jupyter notebooks
-3. All the collected metadata from two years of quantum runs are provided in the csv files but they do not have to be accessed manually
+4. All the collected metadata from two years of quantum runs are provided in the csv files but they do not have to be accessed manually
-4. It is sufficient to run the notebook: Queue_graphs.ipynb, to produce most of the paper's results
+5. It is sufficient to run the notebook: Queue_graphs.ipynb, to produce most of the paper's results
-5. The notebook can be executed by running each block in the notebook one after the other.
+6. The notebook can be executed by running each block in the notebook one after the other.
-6. Graph results will be automatically produced.
+7. Graph results will be automatically produced.
-7. Secondary compilation data can be generated via the Measure-compile* notebooks.
+8. Secondary compilation data can be generated via the Measure-compile* notebooks.